FPGA synth

 There is also the world of ASICs and the google open-source silicon project https://developers.google.com/silicon

 My project was originally about slowing down computer processes and representing them in space.
 Now I just seem to order things on Amazon and design increasing numbers of PCBs.
+It seems that I have so little time to do the art in the end because of how much investment the technical stuff requires.
 How could I get back to my original project here ?

 My project also had a collection of related techniques :

-• Curate series of abstract formal compositions which emerge from figurative, architecturally-themed ones.
+- Curate series of abstract formal compositions which emerge from figurative, architecturally-themed or culturally iconic ones.

-• Try to describe the behaviour / idiosyncracies of algorithms and make it tangible
+- Try to describe the behaviour / idiosyncracies of algorithms and make them tangible

-• Riffing off of the music synthesizer movement of knobs and playful electronics interfaces
+- Riffing off of the music synthesizer movement of knobs and playful electronics interfaces and its anti-theory vibe

 I also need to do a debrief on this leg of the video synth project.
 What have I learned ?